-East Herts Council describes the strategic objectives and direction of its leisure, sport, art and cultural aims in Everyone Matters - A Sustainable Community Strategy for East Herts 2009 - 2024 which replaces the previous Cultural Strategy and includes reference to young people in place of the Children and Young People's Strategy 2007 - 2012.
-Everyone Matters describes, in more detail, the objectives for parks and open spaces within this framework.
-It also supports the objectives of the current East Herts Public Health Strategy and the new Public Health Strategy which is being developed and likely to come in to effect in 2014.

-The Ageing Well agenda, recently adopted by the Council, has been developed within the context of the Council's corporate priority to enhance the quality of life, health and well being of individuals, families and communities, particularly those who are vulnerable.
+- 2.4 East Herts Council describes the strategic objectives and direction of its leisure, sport, art and cultural aims in Everyone Matters A Sustainable Community Strategy for East Herts 2009 2024 which replaces the previous Cultural Strategy and includes reference to young people in place of the Children and Young People's Strategy 2007 2012.
+"Everyone Matters" describes, in more detail, the objectives for parks and open spaces within this framework.
+It also supports the objectives of the current East Herts Public Health Strategy and the new Public Health Strategy which is being developed and expected to come in to effect in 2014. - 2.5 The Ageing Well agenda, recently adopted by the Council, sets out to recognise the needs of older people as the Council and its partners develop services and policies.
+It has been developed within the context of the Council's corporate priority to enhance the quality of life, health and well being of individuals, families and communities, particularly those who are vulnerable.
 The Ageing Well agenda sits within the context of the Council's Sustainable Community Strategy and the Health and Well Being themes of the Public Health Strategy.
-The agenda does not currently prescribe any immediate actions that relate directly to the provision of parks and open spaces but the aspirations in the Parks and Open Spaces Strategy to ensure our parks remain accessible and provide leisure and health opportunities for all residents fit well with the Ageing Well ethos.
+The Ageing Well Agenda does not currently prescribe any immediate actions that relate directly to the provision of parks and open spaces.
+However, the aspirations in the Parks and Open Spaces Strategy to ensure our parks remain accessible and provide leisure and health opportunities for all residents fits well with the agenda's ethos. - 2.6 Planning guidance is now in the form of the National Planning Policy Framework (NPPF) published in March 2012.
+A key message from this document, which relates to the aims of this strategy, states that: